Murder of Joanne Witt: Background

-The murder
+Murder

 At trial, Tylar testified that when she found out her mother had turned over her journal, she felt certain Colver would be convicted.
 In discussing what to do, Tylar and Colver formed a suicide pact.
 Inspired by the story of Romeo and Juliet, they decided to run away to San Francisco and kill themselves.
 In order to keep Joanne from pursuing them, they decided to drug and kill her as well before leaving.

 On the night of June 11, 2009, Tylar poured her mother a drink and added a large amount of sleeping medication.
 Once Joanne fell asleep, Tylar let Colver into the home.
 A few hours later, they visited the home of their friend, Matthew Widman, and told him they had just come from killing Joanne.
 Colver showed Widman a white shopping bag containing a butcher knife covered with blood.
 Colver claimed he had used the knife to stab Joanne Witt in the throat and stomach.
 Tylar and Colver said their goodbyes to Widman before leaving for San Francisco.

-On Friday, June 12, 2009, Joanne’s supervisor noted her uncharacteristic absence from work.
+On Friday, June 12, 2009, Joanne’s supervisor noted her absence from work and tried repeatedly to contact her.
 When she failed to call or show again the following Monday, he called the El Dorado County Sheriff’s Department and subsequently called her parents, Norb and Judy Witt, to inquire as to Joanne's whereabouts.
 The elder Witts drove to Joanne's home and found law enforcement already on the scene.
 Norb unlocked the door to admit them and sheriff's deputies entered the home to find Joanne dead in her bed, with 20 stab wounds on her face, neck, and arms.
-The air conditioning in the home had been turned up, apparently to slow decomposition of the body.
+The air conditioning in the home had been turned down, apparently to slow decomposition of the body.